Masaka

-Masaka is a city in the Buganda Region of Uganda, west of Lake Victoria.
+Masaka is a city in the Buganda Region in Uganda, west of Lake Victoria.
 The city is the headquarters of Masaka District.

 Location

 Masaka is approximately 132 km to the south-west of Kampala on the highway to Mbarara.
 The city is close to the Equator.
 The coordinates of Masaka are 0°20'28.0"S, 31°44'10.0"E (Latitude:-0.341111; Longitude:31.736111).
 Masaka lies at an average elevation of 1288 m above sea level.

 History

 Masaka was founded as a township in 1953.
 It became a town council in 1958 and a municipality in 1968.

-Masaka was a strategically important location during the Uganda–Tanzania War (1978–79), and was accordingly garrisoned by Uganda Army troops.
-These soldiers terrorized the local civilians, and most fled the town.
+Masaka, being one of the most developed districts during the conflicts for power that occurred after Ugandan gained its independence, was a strategically important location during the Uganda–Tanzania War (1978–79), and was accordingly garrisoned by Uganda Army troops.
+These soldiers terrorized the local civilians, prompting most to flee the town.
 On 23–24 February 1979, the Tanzania People's Defence Force and allied Ugandan rebels attacked the settlement, resulting in the Battle of Masaka.
 The town was bombarded with artillery, and fell to the Tanzanian-led forces after light resistance.
 The Tanzanians subsequently levelled much of the town to take revenge for atrocities committed by the Uganda Army during its previous invasion of northwestern Tanzania.

 In course of the Ugandan Bush War, Masaka again suffered from fighting.
 The town was garrisoned by the Uganda National Liberation Army which served as Uganda's national army at the time.
 In late 1985, National Resistance Army rebels laid siege to the town.
 After heavy combat, Masaka's garrison surrendered on 10 December 1985.

 In 2019 the Cabinet of Uganda, resolved to award Masaka, city status effective July 2023.
 In November of the same year, Cabinet revised the date of city status to 1 July 2020.

 As of June 2021, the city of Masaka occupied a total area in excess of 100 km2.
 Masaka City Council, with assistance from the Central Ugandan government and the World Bank is in the process of implementing major road and street improvements, as part of the Municipal Infrastructure Development (USMID) program.
 The city has a working budget of USh73 billion (approx. US$21 million), in the 2020/2021 financial year.